ItsDebol/AMH-STT/README.md

 #### Tasks:
+- [x] Setting up DVC and MLflow
-- [ ] Extracting useful information about the data
+- [ ] Exploring the data and Extracting useful information
-- [ ] Setting up A/B testing framework of classical, sequencial and machine learning testings types
+- [ ] Preprocessing the data and Extracting features
-- [ ] Implementing a speech recognition system for Amharic Language with deep learning methods using MLOps best practices
+- [ ] Modelling and Deployment using MLOps
-- [ ] Deploying an easily accessible webapp for users
+- [ ] Serving predictions on a web interface

 #### Current Status
-* Extracting useful information from the data
+* Exploring the data and Extracting useful information from the data

 #### Coming Changes
 * Integrating Data Augmentation and Feature Extraction to the codebase